clement-sciascia/docs/pages/cloud/dedicated/configuring-an-ip-block-in-a-vrack/guide.en-gb.md

 ---
-title: 'Configuring an IP block in a vRack'
+title: Configuring an IP block in a vRack
 slug: ip-block-vrack
 excerpt: 'This guide will show you how to configure a block of public IP addresses for use with the vRack.'
-section: 'Network Management'
+section: Network Management
 ---

 **Last updated 29th June 2018**